 In 2014 I turned 40 and ran my fastest marathon.
 It’s neat to improve even as I get older.
 That year I also ran with my first xc team—Brookfield Woodbridge running store—and our masters team came in first place in Connecticut.
 Another tradition I’ve been following for a few years is to run my age in miles on the Appalachian Trail.
 I’d like to traverse the entire Connecticut segment, but haven’t pulled it off yet.
 Maybe this year!
 I also am working on my high peaks for the Adirondacks and the White Mountains.
-My main racing goal for 2018 is finishing my 6th Manitou’s Revenge Ultra Marathon in June.
+I had a bit of a tough year physically last year so am just looking to get stronger in 2019 and have some fun times hiking, running and volunteering and hopefully being able to get a few solid races finished feeling good.
+Manitou’s Revenge is on the top of that list.

 I also love getting out west to explore some serious mountains—my favorites to date are Mount St. Helens, Half Dome, Mt.
 Whitney, and the Wonderland Trail around Mt.
 Rainier.
+Last year I completed Rim to Rim to Rim at the Grand Canyon with my boyfriend and my MPF RNR teammate Mendy and her husband.
+Incredible experience!
 Another highlight: guiding a blind runner to a sub four hour finish in the 2014 New York City Marathon.